TinghaoGuo/Network-Analysis-of-Design-Automation-Literature/Topic Assignment/README.md

 Topic Assignment: Key phrase extraction and topic assignment (run scripts in Jupyter Notebook)

-1. run ‘1.clean_pre-process.ipynb’ (‘code’ folder) in Jupiter Noteboothis step will:
+1. run ‘1.clean_pre-process.ipynb’ (‘code’ folder) in Jupiter Noteboothis; this step will:
  - create a new file named ‘r1_keyword_list_post.csv’ (in ‘code’ folder)
  - print information in Jupyter Notebook